 It was the most important transformation of my life.

 The strange thing is, once I did all this work on myself, I found my true calling in life too.
 I’d worked as a lawyer for many years, but found I couldn't stop thinking about helping others with the food issues I'd overcome.
 With a B.A. from UCLA, I also have a Master of Science degree in nutrition and integrative health with a concentration in human clinical nutrition from the Maryland University of Integrative Health.
-I have also been awarded the Certified Nutrition Specialist credential via the Board for Certification of Nutrition Specialists and a license to practice nutrition as a licensed dietician-nutritionist (LDN) via the Pennsylvania State Board of Nursing.
+I have also been awarded the Certified Nutrition Specialist (CNS) credential via the Board for Certification of Nutrition Specialists and a license to practice nutrition as a licensed dietician-nutritionist (LDN) via the Pennsylvania State Board of Nursing.
 I'm certified in holistic nutrition coaching via the Institute for Integrative Nutrition and certified as a coach through the Institute for the Psychology of Eating.
 I'm also trained as an EFT practitioner via the leading EFT certification body, EFT Universe.
 I've completed The Institute for Functional Medicine's educational seminars on Applying Functional Medicine in Clinical Practice, Hormone Advanced Practice, Energy Advanced Practice, GI Advanced Practice and Detox Advanced Practice.
 I'm also a member of the American Nutrition Association, the National Association of Nutrition Professionals, the American College of Nutrition, and The Institute for Functional Medicine.

 Your body and mind are in the best hands, and our work together can change your life in ways you've never thought possible.
 Your past does not define your future – let’s find a new way forward.